ICL Earthquake Early Warning System

-The ICL Earthquake Early Warning System (EEWS) is a seismic alert system developed by the Institution for Care-Life (ICL) in Chengdu, China.
-The system is designed to provide advance notice before seismic waves reach affected areas, with alerts disseminated via mobile phones, computers, radio, television, and dedicated receiving terminals.
-As of March 2016, using stations built under China’s National Intensity Rapid Reporting and Earthquake Early Warning Project, the system covered 2.2 million square kilometers and reached 90% of the population in seismically active and densely populated regions, making it the largest earthquake early warning system in the world.
+The ICL Earthquake Early Warning System is a earthquake early warning system (EEWS) developed by the Institution for Care-Life of Chengdu, China.
+As an early warning system, it is designed to identifiy and alert nearby population of earthquakes before the arrival of seismic waves.
+Alerts are sent to mobile phones via cellular network, to computers via Internet, through radio, television, and dedicated receiving terminals.
+Several stations were built as part of the National Intensity Rapid Reporting and Earthquake Early Warning Project, and as of March 2016, the system covered 2.2 million square kilometers and reached 90% of the population in seismically active and densely populated regions, making it the largest earthquake early warning system in the world at the time.

 Development

 The development of ICL EEWS was led by Dr. Wang Tun, a Chinese physicist who had been conducting research in Austria before returning to China, driven by the absence of an earthquake early warning system during the 2008 Sichuan earthquake.
 At the time, skepticism surrounded the feasibility of building an effective warning system, and only seven people initially joined Wang’s team.
 They established the Institution for Care-Life and began their research in a residential community in Shuangnan, Chengdu.

 The project’s initial funding totaled 3 million yuan, which Wang borrowed from various sources.
 Within a year, the funds were depleted, placing considerable financial strain on the team.
 At one point, members had to rely on their personal savings to keep the project afloat.
 As the system prototype progressed, the team gradually secured financial support, including a government subsidy of 200,000 yuan and a special grant from China's Ministry of Science and Technology.
 In 2011, an additional 3 million yuan in funding was obtained, easing the team’s financial burdens.

 By 2012, the ICL had developed core technologies for earthquake early warning and rapid intensity reporting.
 The team successfully created an integrated hardware and software system with proprietary intellectual property rights.
 In September 2012, the system passed an evaluation organized by the Sichuan provincial government, which recognized it as being “at the domestic advanced level.”

 On December 21, 2019, the Institute of Mechanics of the Chinese Academy of Sciences signed a strategic cooperation agreement with the ICL and appointed ICL founder Wang as a visiting researcher.